Macaroni the Wood Turtle

 Sex: Male

 Known as one of the most handsome turtles on the planet, Mac the Wood Turtle definitely has a big personality to match his good looks!
 Macaroni arrived at WSWC in September 2021 with a complete fracture on his plastron (bottom shell) from one side of his body to the other.
 The shell remains in place thanks to its attachment to soft tissue, but sadly, the shell can no longer do its job of protecting Mac’s internal organs.
-This leaves him vulnerable to becoming stuck on debris in the wild.
+After serving as an ambassador for 3 years, Mac was determined to be able to be release in summer 2024.
 Wood Turtles are a species of special concern in PA, making Mac an important ambassador for his wild friends.
 He educates people on the dangers of removing turtles from the wild to keep as pets and turtle habitat loss.

 About Wood Turtles